 About Cherwell Valley Riding Club

 In its modern incarnation, Cherwell Valley Riding Club is a well-supported, growing club that goes from strength to strength at a time when several other riding clubs have recently been shut down.
-We think this is down to two things – the dedication to the cause by Amanda Rawson, the club’s chairman, and her committee, who tirelessly organise many training events, social activities and the very popular open dressage series, and secondly, the relentless friendliness and cheerfulness of all its members in welcoming new faces and having fun with their horses and ponies.
+We think this is down to two things – the dedication of Amanda Rawson, the club’s chairman, and her committee, who tirelessly organise many training events, social activities and the very popular open dressage series, and secondly, the relentless friendliness and cheerfulness of all its members in welcoming new faces and having fun with their horses and ponies.
 Everyone is encouraged to have a go and if people want to represent the club in competitions ranging from Interdressage to Quadrille, and the British Riding Club qualifying rounds in anything from show jumping, style jumping, dressage and eventing, they are encouraged to do so.
 We believe in success through inclusion.

 CVRC is quite competitive but in a light-hearted way.
 We send teams to compete at Area 5 British Riding Club competitions and some of our teams and individuals have qualified for the BRC National Championships over the last few years.
 We have had some national success, particularly in dressage and style show jumping.
-We regularly send a quadrille team of 4 to the qualifying round and in 2017 we were very proud to come third overall at the final with our team of Valkyries.
+We occasionally send a quadrille team of 4 to the qualifying round and in 2017 we were very proud to come third overall at the final with our team of Valkyries.

 We are very keen to encourage new members to join us and become part of this amazing riding club.
 New ideas for activities are very welcome.
 Anyone with enthusiasm and a can do attitude is welcome to join the committee, which meets regularly, to help with the running of the club.